 If you don’t want to use store-bought fungicides.
 These are also most effective when used preventatively or when you first see signs of the disease.

-- Thoroughly mix baking soda and castile soap with water in a one-gallon garden sprayer.
+- Thoroughly mix baking soda, oil, and castile soap with water in a one-gallon garden sprayer.
 The oil helps the spray to stick to the leaves.

 - Drench plants thoroughly every week, because the solution will only kill fungus that it comes into direct contact with.